edemko/zedo/TEST.md

   * the status table should not have a row under key = 'root_pid'
   * all configuration files in the workDir should be left unchanged

+## zedo always

+Check under conditions:
+  * target is a source file
+  * target is an output file with a specific do-script
+  * target is an output file with a default do-script with a smaller extension and up a directory
+  * target is a hidden file
+  * target has two dots in its extension

+Preconditions:
+  * a zedo sandbox must be found

+Postconditions:
+  * all scripts searched for should be in the `file` table
+  * all scripts searched for should be a dependecy for the target
+  * all scripts that exist should have their hash recorded
+  * the output file should have its hash recorded
+  * all scripts, output files, and source files shuold be categorized correctly
+  * error out if neither source nor do-script was found